Restaurant in London

 David Harfield is a freelance food and travel writer and the director of the social media solutions company PepperStorm Media

 Photographs courtesy of The Northall and Simon Burrell

 |Clientele||Couples, business people, small groups, hotel guests and families|

 |Restaurant good for||Romance, Bar scene, Small groups, Doing business, Special occasions|

 |Dress Code||Smart Casual|

-Bright, spacious and airy with a relaxed atmosphere and helpful, attentive yet unobtrusive service from the very friendly staff.
+Bright, spacious and airy with high ceilings, offering a relaxed atmosphere with helpful, attentive yet unobtrusive service from the very friendly staff.